Linear Temporal Public Announcement Logic: a new perspective for reasoning about the knowledge of multi-classifiers: Introduction

-Although comprehensive definition of AI has always been a challenge between scientists, the reasoning is one of the most mentioned and agreed dimensions of AI (see \cite{winston1992artificial}, \cite{russell2002artificial}, \cite{nilsson2009quest}, \cite{goldman1992probabilistic}).
-This dimension of AI is trended in most science fields, due to the availability of big and high-quality datasets \cite{johnson2017clevr}, fast progress of natural language, image, and video processing systems (which could be assumed video as an ordered set of images \cite{sun2013active}, \cite{tang2012learning}).
-Furthermore, it motivates the most recent works in this area to target Visual data understanding and question answering \cite{yi2019clevrer}, and natural language queries \cite{gao2017tall}, \cite{anne2017localizing}.
-For instance, a question-answering (QA) reasoning system is developed by \cite{bauer-etal-2018-commonsense} which was a combination of methods developed in previous works in QA reasoning systems.
-Further, they introduced an algorithm to select the best paths of commonsense knowledge, in order to get the whole inference required for QA.
-Although, the method works well for the specific applications, yet, it is not a general solution for the QA problem.
-Following this method, and together with systematic analysis of popular knowledge resources and the knowledge-integration methods, \cite{ma2019towards}, stated a modeling solution ``non-extractive commonsense QA'', which is more accurate but still does not cover all such problems.
-More recently, the ``CoLlision Events for Video REpresentation and Reasoning'' (CLEVRER) method was developed by \cite{yi2019clevrer}, which is a reasoning system in video streams based on human intelligence.
-In this research, unlike most previous studies, ``causal structures'' are taken into account.
-Also, this model could answer four main varieties of questions, which are \textit{descriptive} (e.g., ``what color''), \textit{explanatory} (``what’s responsible for''), \textit{predictive} (``what will happen next''), and \textit{counterfactual} (``what if'').
-Hereabouts, the method for the extraction of features from the video frames is ResNet-50 \cite{he2016deep}, which is a well-known object detection method.
-This method (CLEVRER) is one of the most accepted methods in such a field.
-Due to the characteristics of the reasoning systems together with the power of the temporal logic in formalizing natural language into formulas, this kind of model gets more interested in reasoning systems \cite{fong2019temporal}.
-In a new perspective, the Metric Temporal Logic (MTL), which is an extension of the Linear Temporal Logic (LTL), was studied in \cite{de2019approximate} to handle stochastic state information.
-Considering the modal logic in such problems would lead to a new way of problem-solving because this approach seems suitable for such problems.
+The reasoning is one of the most studied and accepted dimensions of AI (see \cite{winston1992artificial}, \cite{russell2002artificial}, \cite{nilsson2009quest}, \cite{goldman1992probabilistic}).
+Furthermore, it inspired researchers to target Visual data understanding, question answering, and natural language queries \cite{gao2017tall}, \cite{anne2017localizing}.
+For instance, a question-answering (QA) reasoning system is developed by Bauer \textit{et al.}, where an algorithm was introduced to select the best paths of commonsense knowledge to get the whole inference required for QA \cite{bauer-etal-2018-commonsense}.
+The method works fine for specific applications, but it did not provide a general solution for QA problems.
+Based on the systematic analysis of popular knowledge resources and the knowledge-integration methods, Ma \textit{et al.} developed a modelling solution \cite{ma2019towards}.
+The method, called ``non-extractive commonsense QA'', employs ConceptNet (Speer \textit{et al.} \cite{speer2017conceptnet}) and the most recently introduced ATOMIC (Sap \textit{et al.} \cite{sap2019atomic}).
+More recently, based on human intelligence, the ``CoLlision Events for Video REpresentation and Reasoning'' method (CLEVRER) was developed by Yi and coworkers \cite{yi2019clevrer}, which is a reasoning system for video streams.
+In that method, unlike former studies, ``causal structures'' are also taken into account.
+Moreover, this model was able to answer four main varieties of questions: \textit{descriptive} (e.g., ``what color''), \textit{explanatory} (e.g., ``what’s responsible for''), \textit{predictive} (e.g., ``what will happen next''), and \textit{counterfactual} (e.g., ``what if'').
+In that model, the solution for extracting features from the video frames is ResNet-50, a well-known classifier \cite{he2016deep}.
+Thanks to the characteristics of the reasoning systems and the power of temporal logic in formalizing natural language, the model developed by Fong \textit{et al.} gets more interested in reasoning systems\cite{fong2019temporal}.
+From another perspective, the Metric Temporal Logic (MTL), an extension of the Linear Temporal Logic (LTL), was examined to handle the stochastic state information \cite{de2019approximate}.
+Concerning typical AI-based problems, the employment of modal logic would be attractive.
+Recently, Dehkordi \textit{et al.} developed an epistemic-based model for the extraction and aggregation of knowledge from classifiers \cite{HoseinpourDehkordi2020}.
+The model works perfectly for single framed data; however, this model did not address data stream inputs.